Homotopy theory with *categories: Infinity-categorical -fixed points

 Let $\cC$ be a model category and $I$ be a small category.
 For every $i$ in $I$ we have an evaluation functor $e_{i}:\Fun(I,\cC)\to \cC$.

 The following definition describes the weak equivalences, cofibrations, and fibrations of the injective model category structure on $\Fun(I,\cC)$ provided it exists.

-\begin{ddd} \mbox{} \begin{enumerate} \item A weak equivalence in $\Fun(I,\cC)$ is a morphism $f$ such that $e_{i}(f)$ is a weak equivalence in $\cC$ for every $i$ in $I$. \item A cofibration in $\Fun(I,\cC)$ is a morphism $f$ such that $e_{i}(f)$ is a cofibration in $\cC$ for every $i$ in $I$. \item A fibration is a morphism in $\Fun(I,\cC)$ which has the right-lifting property with respect to trivial cofibrations. \end{enumerate} \end{ddd} Let $\cC$ belong to the list and $I$ be a small category. {\begin{theorem} The injective model category structure on $\Fun(I,\cC)$ exists. \end{theorem}} \begin{proof} {It is a non-trivial fact that the injective model category structure on a functor category $\Fun(I,\cC)$ exists provided that the model category structure on the target $\cC$ is combinatorial.
+\begin{ddd} \mbox{} \begin{enumerate} \item A weak equivalence in $\Fun(I,\cC)$ is a morphism $f$ such that $e_{i}(f)$ is a weak equivalence in $\cC$ for every $i$ in $I$. \item A cofibration in $\Fun(I,\cC)$ is a morphism $f$ such that $e_{i}(f)$ is a cofibration in $\cC$ for every $i$ in $I$. \item A fibration is a morphism in $\Fun(I,\cC)$ which has the right-lifting property with respect to trivial cofibrations. \end{enumerate} \end{ddd} Let $\cC$ belong to the list and $I$ be a small category. {\begin{theorem} The injective model category structure on $\Fun(I,\cC)$ exists. \end{theorem}} \begin{proof} It is a non-trivial fact that the injective model category structure on a functor category $\Fun(I,\cC)$ exists provided that the model category structure on the target $\cC$ is combinatorial.
 The proof involves Smith's theorem, see e.g. \cite[Thm.
 1.7]{beke}, \cite[Sec.
 A.2.6 ]{htt}.
 A textbook reference of the fact stated precisely in the form we need is \cite[Prop.
 A.2.8.2]{htt}.
-So in view of the second assertion of Theorem \ref{eifweofwefewfew} the assertion of the Theorem follows for $\cC$ in the list It remains to discuss the case where $\cC$ belongs to the list In this case we employ a result Cisinski\footnote{I thank D. Ch.
-Cisinski for explaining this fact to me.} that} the injective model category structure on a functor category $\Fun(I,\cC)$ exist under the following conditions on a model category structure $(W,Cof,Fib)$ on a category $\cC$: \begin{enumerate} \item $\cC$ has small limits. \item $\cC$ is right proper, and \item in $\cC$ the class of cofibrations is closed under small limits. \end{enumerate} The proof is exactly same as the one of \cite[Thm.
-6.16]{cisi}.
+So in view of the second assertion of Theorem \ref{eifweofwefewfew} the assertion of the Theorem follows for $\cC$ in the list It remains to discuss the case where $\cC$ belongs to the list